c2997108/lastwasm/doc/lastdb.rst

     0. Do not check for simple repeats.
     1. Convert simple repeats (e.g. ``cacacacacacacacac``) to lowercase.
-This uses tantan_, which reliably prevents non-homologous alignments, unlike other repeat finders.
+This uses tantan_, which prevents non-homologous alignments.
     2. Convert simple DNA repeats to lowercase, with tantan tuned for ~80% AT-rich genomes.
     3. Convert simple repeats, including weaker simple repeats, to